ivankelly/bookkeeper-tutorial/README.md

 This tutorial aims to show you how to build a replicated distributed system using bookkeeper as the replicated log.
 Before we start, you will need to have a bookkeeper cluster up and running.
+You can download the bookkeeper distribution at https://zookeeper.apache.org/bookkeeper/releases.html.
+The binary distribution, bookkeeper-server-4.x.x-bin.tar.gz, will be sufficient for the tutorial.
 This tutorial does not cover the setup of a distributed cluster, but you can run a local cluster on your machine by running:

 ```
 $ bookkeeper-server/bin/bookkeeper localbookie 6